 KerrGeodesics

-Install this package!The KerrGeodesics package for Mathematica provides functions for computing bound timelike geodesics and their properties in Kerr spacetime.
+Install this package!The KerrGeodesics package for Mathematica provides functions for computing timelike geodesics and their properties in Kerr spacetime.

 Example usage